t4d-wintellectnow/apollo-react-mutation-starter-project/README.md

 ### Instructions

 **Step 1.** Clone/Download this repository.
-If downloading the zip file, then extract the zip file.<br />
+If downloading the zip file, then extract the zip file.

-**Step 2.** Open a terminal window and change to the folder containing the "package.json" file.<br />
+**Step 2.** Open a terminal window and change to the folder containing the "package.json" file.

 **Step 3.** Run the following commands:

 ```bash